 Your first day

-A member of your team will help you to get settled in, and in your first few days you'll get a tour of the office and the opportunity to meet your team.
+A member of your team (or your Line Manager) will help you to get settled in, and in your first few days you'll get a tour of the office and the opportunity to meet your team.
 Your first day is the day to get to know your workplace and familiarise yourself with our IT systems, health and safety procedures, security and evacuation.

 Your Oxford Single Sign-On (SSO) account entitles you to use all University resources provided by IT Services and many others run by other parts of the University.
 This account gives you access to multiple services with a single login and it is sometimes called simply your SSO account.
 It is different from your desktop login, which is based on your name.

 Once your SSO is set-up, you can access your emails and calendar quickly and easily with this quick-start guide to Nexus365.

 Once your University card has been issued, you will be able to apply for a MSD IT Network account.
 This will enable you to log-on to a PC and access our shared drives.
 Your line-manager or a member of our HR team may have already requested this for you so you may wish to follow-up with them first.
 You can also discuss accessing network drives with your line manager.